-The Place of Birth (POB) is probably one of the most important information contained in modern day passports.
+The Place of Birth (POB) field in passport data and Biometric data in chip stored are immutable does not change, even if a person change their identity or name.
+There cannot be different places of birth for for one person.
+It does not matter how many passports you have.
+All passports will record the same POB.
 Without this information, international countries refuse to accept passports or even refuse entry at borders .
-Further many countries do not even issue passports to their citizens for international travel with this field blank.
+Further many countries, do not even issue passports to their citizens for international travel with this field blank.

 Why Place of Birth is Important?

 Whats even more important to know is Place of Birth (POB) field never changes, no matter how many passports you have, even issued by different countries.
 The DOB and POB values never changes for an individual and it helps to uniquely identify a person.
+Any identity change done changing legal name, may give a new identity to individual but wont change their biometrics and place and date of birth.

 Missing or blank POB is often considered security threat at borders.
 This is because it make it easy for individuals to conceal their identity.
 For example.
 Mr. X could be born in Iran, but a naturalised US citizen.